franciscopoggi/academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a microeconomic theorist currently finishing my PhD at Northwestern University.
+I am a microeconomic theorist currently finishing my Ph.D. at Northwestern University.

 My research focuses on the dynamics of information acquisition and experimentation.
 The questions I find most exciting are related to research and development, innovation, law, and organizations.